 On Wednesday evening, September 19th, Miss Ruth Eleanor Winkler and Robert Harvie Wessman were married, the Rev. Dr. Dunn officiating.
-Wessman is serving in the Ordnance Department of the U. S. Army and stationed at the Augusta arsenal.
+Mr. Wessman is serving in the Ordnance Department of the U.S. Army and stationed at the Augusta arsenal.

 Mrs. Geo.
-H. Gray and family, formerly of Louis ville, Ky., have taken the house of Mrs. Refus G Angell, on Shorthill Road, for the winter.
-Mrs. Gran is a sister of Mrs. Albert Morton Gray, of Slown Crescent.
+H. Gray and family, formerly of Louisville, Ky., have taken the house of Mrs. Refus G. Angell, on Shorthill Road, for the winter.
+Mrs. Gray is a sister of Mrs. Albert Morton Gray, of Slocum Crescent.
 Mr. Geo.
-H. Grav is at present in the Engineering Camp at Fort Leavenworth, training for the Officers' Reserve Corps.
+H. Gray is at present in the Engineering Camp at Fort Leavenworth, training for the Officers' Reserve Corps.

-Mrs. Lyman Beecher Stowe and son have returned to their home on Greenway South from Lotusland Onteora, N. Y.
+Mrs. Lyman Beecher Stowe and son have returned to their home on Greenway South from Lotusland, Onteora, N. Y.

-Mr. and Mrs. Ernest V. Gent have been occurred ing the Abbott residence in Greenway South during the past summer.
-Mr. and Mrs. Lawrence F. A. bott have been spending the summer at their loop in the Catskills, but will return about November 1st
+Mr. and Mrs. Ernest V. Gent have been occupying the Abbott residence in Greenway South during the past summer.
+Mr. and Mrs. Lawrence F. Abbott have been spending the summer at their home in the Catskills, but will return about November 1st.

-Mr. and Mrs. John Brewer are spending the most at Asheville N. C. and Hot Springs, Va.
+Mr. and Mrs. John Brewer are spending the month at Asheville N. C. and Hot Springs, Va.

-Mr. and Mrs. C. C. Homm ann and daughter be returned from Lee, Mass. to their home in Burns Street.
+Mr. and Mrs. C. C. Hommann and daughter have returned from Lee, Mass. to their home in Burns

-Dr. and Mrs. Kirchwey and Karl W. Kirchwey who have been occupying the Hale house in Under wood Road, have taken up their residence at Hotel Van Rensselaer, New York City, pending completion of their apartment here.
+Dr. and Mrs. Kirchwey and Karl W. Kirchwey, who have been occupying the Hale house in Underwood Road, have taken up their residence at the Hotel Van Rensselaer, New York City, pending the completion of their apartment here.

-Miss Katharine Osborn, of New Haven, spent week with her sister, Mrs. Ernest M. Bristol.
-Whitson Street.
+Miss Katharine Osborn, of New Haven, spent last week with her sister, Mrs. Ernest M. Bristol, in Whitson Street.

-William Christy Cabanne, of the Metro Fin Feature Corporation, who has been living in Angell house on Shorthill Road, has moved to fornia.
+William Christy Cabanne, of the Metro Film Feature Corporation, who has been living in the Angell house on Shorthill Road, has moved to California.

-Mr. and Mrs. Norman B. Baker have purchased small farm near Greenlawn, L. I., overload Centerport Harbor, and will spend the winter
+Mr. and Mrs. Norman B. Baker have purchased a small farm near Greenlawn, L. I., overlooking Centerport Harbor, and will spend the winter there.

-Homer Croy, with Dale Carnagey, author magazine writer, is giving a special course in water ing magazine articles and short stories this year the Brooklyn Institute of Arts and Sciences. lectures comprise thirty sessions of one hour and are to be given Monday afternoons, beginning October 8th, at the Brooklyn Academy of Music
+Homer Croy, with Dale Carnagey, author and magazine writer, is giving a special course in writing magazine articles and short stories this year at the Brooklyn Institute of Arts and Sciences.
+The lectures comprise thirty sessions of one hour each and are to be given Monday afternoons, beginning October 8th, at the Brooklyn Academy of Music.

-Miss Esther Dickie, a niece of Mrs. Gen. LeBlanc, has resumed her Saturday class of pupils in the Gardens.
+Miss Esther Dickie, a niece of Mrs. Geo.
+C. LeBlanc, has resumed her Saturday class of piano pupils in the Gardens.

-James S. Parkes has left for Dartmouth College Hanover, N. H., after spending the summer manner with his parents, Mr. and Mrs. J. C. Parkes Summer Street.
+James S. Parkes has left for Dartmouth College, Hanover, N. H., after spending the summer months with his parents, Mr. and Mrs. J. C. Parkes, 49 Summer Street.

-Miss Edith M. LeBlanc, of Jersey City, has Ithe guest of her brother and sister-in-law, Mr. Mrs. Geo.
-C. LeBlanc, on Puritan Avenue, the past two weeks.
+Miss Edith M. LeBlanc, of Jersey City, has been the guest of her brother and sister-in-law, Mr. and Mrs. Geo.
+C. LeBlanc, on Puritan Avenue, during the past two weeks.